ltearno/pom-explorer/README.md

 - manages properties, dependency management, and so on.
 Pom-explorer knows what pom.xml to update and where to update it.
 If a dependency specifies `<version>${foobar.version}</version>`, pom-explorer will go to update the `foobar.version` property...
 - statistics and check functions are also available...

-This project is in development and serves also as a platform to work on usefull use cases that can manifest.
+This project is in active development and serves also as a platform to work on useful use cases that can manifest.
 It is used to manage the versions, connections and dependencies of 43 projects.
 If you have ideas or anything like that, don't hesitate to write a pull request.

+This project is certainly not production ready nor really user-friendly.
+That's because the functionality set is not well defined yet.
+So any feature you need related to your pom dependency graph could be added in the feature list and will maybe impact the final architecture.
+So that is certainly the moment for you to say what you need in this project !

 ## Build and run